Abdullah-AlAttar/anltk/README.md

 ## ANLTK is a C++ library, with C interface, and python bindings.

 ## Building
-Note: Currently only tests on Linux
+Note: Currently only tested on Linux
 The Library depends on https://github.com/nemtrif/utfcpp.git, which is cloned automatically.
 you also need a modern C++ Compiler, which supports C++17 also meson and ninja needs to be installed.